 We want to talk about safety.
 It may not be a sexy topic but it’s one of our biggest priorities.
-Almost all of us will have been climbing less in recent months and as a result will have experienced skill fade.
+Almost all of us experienced a significant break from climbing during the Covid-19 pandemic and as a result will have experienced skill fade.

 Take our QUIZ

 We record accident data at all centres to help us keep an eye on trends and issues.
 Do you think you understand the risks and know TCA pretty well?
 Take our quiz based on TCA accident stats.

 After lockdowns our staff have to intervene more often to make sure you are safe.
 This isn’t personal.
 Interventions prevent injury and may save you a trip to A&E or 6 months of rehab.
 Rewatch our bouldering safety video to make sure you are familiar with the basics.
 Avoid doing the dangerous things flagged in this video and you will be fine.
 Ask at reception if you’d like to re-take the roped climbing test.
 Read the latest Covid-19 secure rules on climbing at TCA.